ElinaBoman/rootme/README.md

 All manual testing, validation images, bugs and browser testing can be found [here! ](https://github.com/ElinaBoman/rootme/blob/main/TESTING.md)

 ## Code Validation
 All validation has been documented and can be found inside the docs/readme/.
-There are separete folders for html, CSS, javaScript and pep8 folders.
+There are separate folders for html, CSS, javaScript and pep8 folders.
 All testing can be found [here! ](https://github.com/ElinaBoman/rootme/blob/main/TESTING.md)

 ### HTML Validation